College of Agriculture, Food and Environmental Sciences Celebrates Four Outstanding Seniors

 A smiling woman holding a plaque

-“When I arrived at SDSU, I was thrilled by the abundance of agricultural opportunities right at my fingertips.
+ā€œWhen I arrived at SDSU, I was thrilled by the abundance of agricultural opportunities right at my fingertips.
 I immersed myself in everything I could, connecting with professors, joining research projects and getting involved in clubs and organizations.
-I took advantage of these opportunities because I wanted to make a difference in the agriculture industry and work toward my career goals,” said Heins.
+I took advantage of these opportunities because I wanted to make a difference in the agriculture industry and work toward my career goals,ā€ Heins said.

-During these research projects, Heins joined an undergraduate research program led by Dr. Gonda that was designed to teach student how to develop and execute research projects.
+During these research projects, Heins joined an undergraduate research program led by Gonda that was designed to teach student how to develop and execute research projects.
 This team was made up of four students and three faculty members.
 Heins contributed to a study examining stress levels in sows housed in gestation pens versus stalls.
 Through this experience, Heins gained valuable skills in teamwork, research grant writing, literature review, RNA sequencing and other research methodologies.

 After graduation, Heins will be interning with Recombinetics/Acceligen, a gene-editing company in St. Paul, Minnesota, where she will continue conducting gene-editing research as an intern project.

-“I am not the only student with this experience.
-Many students enter CAFES with a wide range of interests, and each one is supported on a personal level, leading them toward success.
+ā€œI am not the only student with this experience.
+Many students enter the College of Agriculture, Food and Environmental Sciences with a wide range of interests, and each one is supported on a personal level, leading them toward success.
 My time at SDSU has been life changing.
 I’ve met my best friends, built meaningful connections with faculty and peers, achieved more than I ever imagined, and gained the skills to take my next steps.
-SDSU and the College of Agriculture, Food and Environmental Sciences provides students with unparalleled opportunities and support, making it the most impactful part of my college experience,” said Heins.
+SDSU and the College of Agriculture, Food and Environmental Sciences provides students with unparalleled opportunities and support, making it the most impactful part of my college experience,ā€ Heins said.

 Kristen Smith